MartaFuentesF/NLP_classification_reddit_posts/README.md

 ![Roc and AUC for TfidVectorizer + LogisticRegression Model](https://git.generalassemb.ly/martafuentes/project-3/blob/master/Images/roc_auc_tvec_lr.png?raw=true)

-The AUC for the ROC curve was 0.99 for both models, indicating their ability to distinguish posts from the target source.
+Both models' AUC for the ROC curve was 0.99, indicating their effective ability to distinguish posts from the target source.

 In summary, powerful NLP tools like CountVectorizer and TfidVectorizer, used in conjunction with Pipelines and Gridsearch CV, can be used to make effective predictive and inferential models.
 Whether using CountVectorizer with MultinomialNB or TfidfVectorizer with LogisticRegression, the models demonstrated strong performance in predicting the source of Reddit posts.

+*citation:* Throughout my notebooks, I used Grammarly to help improve my technical writting.